Open-Science-Online-Grocery/online-grocery/README.md

 * Copy `config/database.yml.example` to `config/database.yml` and fill in the
   needed mysql password (if the `root` database user needs a password).
 * Copy `howes_grocery.priv.example` to `howes_grocery.priv`.
-* Get the `config/master.key` file from another developer on the project.
+* Get the `config/master.key` file from another developer on the project or from [this credential](https://credentials.scimedsolutions.com/credentials/972).
-  (see "Rails credentials" for more information)
 * Set the local ruby version to the one defined in `.ruby-version` using a ruby version manager like `rbenv`
 * From the root directory of the application, run the following commands:
   * `gem install bundler`